Programming-Project-2021-22/course-project-andreafabioalessio/README.md

 ### 4.1.
 Architectural Overview

-Considering the complexity of this project, it's composed by many different parts.
+Considering the complexity of this project, it's composed by many parts.

 The project can be divided in two major parts, the Game and the Login/Signup.
 The switch between these two parts is coordinated by a system called GameStates, which orchestrates the level load and the opening of the menu (and more..).